Here are some ideas on how to label all the school supplies so you and your child can keep track of and not lose their belongings.

-Exercise/text books – I battle with contact, I tried for a few years, but find for my sanity I don’t mind paying a few $ extra and use book covers.
+Exercise/text books – I battle with contact, I tried for a few years, but find for my sanity I don’t mind paying a few extra dollars and use book covers instead.
 I use a black permanent marker write the child’s name and subject.
-I put a label on the kids text books as this can be removed and I can hand down the textbook to the younger sibling or sell.
+I put a label on the kids text books as this can be removed so I can either hand down the textbook to the younger sibling or sell or give away.

 Book supplies such as glue, rulers etc. – common items which you could use black permanent marker on some, but using the labeller on items such as rulers for the younger children to make the name stand out and easily identifiable.